newaetech/ChipShover/controller-hardware/README.md

 $TBD (target - $290)

 ChipShover-Three-Quarters is a variant of ChipShover-One for people who want a lower-cost option but most of the core functionality.
-In order to reduce the cost, this solution does not come with the milled aluminum enclosure, and instead is designed to have all the boards mounted on the backside of your device (or just on a table).
+In order to reduce the cost, this solution does not come with the aluminum enclosure, and instead is designed to have all the boards mounted on the backside of your device (or just on a table).
 It requires some assembly (making cables, simple soldering, etc) and some parts (switches).

-The main differences are:
+The main missing things:

-* Must source & add your own E-Stop switch.
+* No enclosure.
-* LCD/Button board different:
+* No E-Stop button provided.
-	* Uses low-cost buttons for all switches & no jog joystick (jog buttons instead).
+* No Joystick (jog buttons instead of joystick - soldering required).
-	* Requires you to solder button board together
+* No cooling fan.
-* Controller boards do not have extension parts mounted (depending on stock they may).
+* No 'extension' parts on controller boards (only needed for RS485/I2C extension - not used currently anyway).
 * No warranty!

 As you can imagine, we prioritize support and availability for the ChipShover-One as it is more helpful in NewAE running and providing updates!
 However we felt that having a medium-cost option was important to make it easier to any researcher to have access to the same controller, as it makes it easier for us to all share results and demos.
 The ChipShover-Three-Quarters *is* more than many cheap 3D printer motherboards on account of our lower volume (we test all boards extensively), but we have published details of using the ChipShover API with generic motherboards as well.

-The ChipShover-3Q mainboard is identical to the ChipShover-One, so the same firmware features can be used on either board.
+The ChipShover-Three-Quarters mainboard is identical to the ChipShover-One, so the same firmware features can be used on either board.